Opetushallitus/koski/documentation/postgresql-jsonb.md

   ) as suoritukset

   where suoritukset.suoritus -> 'tyyppi' ->> 'koodiarvo' = 'perusopetuksenoppimaara'
-    and suoritukset.suoritus -> 'vahvistus' is not null;
+    and suoritukset.suoritus -> 'vahvistus' is not null ) as ainesuoritukset;
- ) as ainesuoritukset
 ```

 *Harjoitus*: Hae oppijoiden suorittamien valmiiden ammatillisten tutkinnon osien tunnisteet, nimet ja arvosanat